|

 have increased their risk of heroin addiction, transition to injection

-Neaigus, A., et al. Trends in the noninjected use of heroin and factors
+drug use, and contracting HIV, HCV, and HBV.
+Sources Neaigus, A., et al. Trends in the noninjected use of heroin and factors

 associated with the transition to injecting.
 In J.A.
 Inciardi and L.D.